nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-shortest-path/index.md

 ---
-title: "Data Structures in JavaScript: Shortest-Path Graph Traversal"
+title: "Data Structures in JavaScript: Shortest Path Graph Traversal"
-date: '2021-01-22'
+date: '2021-01-29'
 description: Learning data structures will help you understand how software works and improve your problem-solving skills.
 In this tutorial, you will learn the shortest-path graph traversal algorithm in JavaScript.
-keyword: ['javascript', 'graph', 'shortest-path', 'data structure']
+keyword: ['javascript', 'graph', 'shortest-path', 'data structure', 'breadth-first search']
 ---

 ![](./jarednielsen-data-structure-graph-bfs.png)

 At some point in your career (today?!) you will want to learn data structures.
 It's not _just_ to ace the technical interview and land your dream job.
 Learning data structures will help you understand how software works and improve your problem-solving skills.
 In this tutorial, you will learn the breadth-first search (BFS) algorithm with graph data structures in JavaScript.

-If you're just joining us, you may want to start with [Learn JavaScript Graph Data Structure](https://jarednielsen.com/data-structure-graph-javascript/).
+If you're just joining us, you may want to start with [Data Structures in JavaScript: Graph](https://jarednielsen.com/data-structure-graph-javascript/).

+If you're new to data structures, you may want to start with [Data Structures in JavaScript: Array](https://jarednielsen.com/data-structure-array-javascript/)

 ## Retrieval Practice

+Retrieval practice is the surest way to solidify any new learning.
+Attempt to answer the following questions before proceeding:

 * What is Breadth-First Search?